How to Use Virginia K-12 Learning Acceleration Grants

 I paid for all of my children’s classes because I had not applied for the grant (or had not heard about it.)
 What can I do?

-Save your Compass Classes Registration Confirmation email as a pdf, and upload it to ClassWallet as described above.
+If you paid for Qualifying classes, you will not automatically receive a grant-formatted invoice from Compass.
+You will need to contact Compass to request a grant-formatted invoice that you will submit as described above.
 When Compass receives the funds, there will have been a double-payment on Qualifying Classes.
 The family will receive a Compass Credit in their Compass Family Profile account for the amount they paid out-of-pocket less a $35.00 admin fee to be used on future classes.
 Funds retained as a Compass Credit must be used by May 31, 2024.
-Compass will not refund the family’s original payment.
+Compass is unable to refund the family’s original payment.

-I registered for Qualified classes (English, Math, Science, Social Studies, Foreign Language) in the same transaction as Non-Qualified classes.
+I registered for Qualifying classes (English, Math, Science, Social Studies, Foreign Language) in the same transaction as Non-Qualifying classes.
 What can I do?

 My child is homeschooled, but because of scheduling he/she is not enrolled at Compass during the school year.
 Can he/she still work with a tutor or enroll in summer workshops at Compass?